It can sometimes be hard to see what you are doing wrong in your lifestyle because, well, it’s your lifestyle.

 This also goes for reading at night too.
 I understand that reading at night is sometimes a habit picked up as a child, which is a great habit to pick up.
 For your body however, it can sometimes have an effect on your posture.

 Another problem that can come from reading at night is actually from holding the book.
-It’s not something you really think about but holding a book cause particular muscles to be tensed.
+It’s not something you really think about but holding a book cause shoulder muscles to be tensed.

 I really love this habit, so I would recommend to continue reading, but to only sit in the same position for up to 20 minutes.